NHS Choices Condition

 Contact your GP or care team immediately if you are depressed and feeling suicidal.
 You can also telephone the Samaritans to talk in confidence to a counsellor.
 The helpline number is 0845 790 9090.
 Alternatively, call NHS Direct on 0845 4647.

-See the Useful links section for more information about depression and suicide prevention.Back to the Embarrassing Bodies Condition Guide or view information about Obsessive Compulsive Disorder on www.nhs.co.uk »
+See the Useful links section for more information about depression and suicide prevention.view information about Obsessive Compulsive Disorder on www.nhs.co.uk »

 The information provided on this website (including any NHS Choices medical information) is for use as information or for educational purposes only and is not a substitute for professional medical care by a qualified doctor or other qualified healthcare professional.
 We do not warrant that any information included within this site will meet your health or medical requirements.
 This Embarrassing Bodies site does not provide any medical or diagnostic services so you should always check with a health professional if you have any concerns about your health.